 Students discover how heredity and environment play an important role in a child's life as well as recognizing the different areas of human growth and how to identify the processes involved in each area.
+This course is offered as a block only.

-Prerequisite: Minimum 2.0 in Foundations of Education
+Prerequisite: Foundation in Education